 Project management is great for getting your team organized internally and keeping projects running smoothly but you might be missing out on key financial management capabilities as well as external-facing project reporting.
 Without a PSA, your company won’t have access to game-changing features like the ability to set custom billing rates, forecasting staff ability, budget tracking, knowing what value to associate with different staffer hours, automating the generation of invoices and collecting payment.

-Long story short, project management and PSA software can work together as a team to dot all the i's and cross all the t's, from beginning to end — keeping everyone in the loop, both internally and externally.
+Long story short, project management and PSA solutions can work together as a team to dot all the i's and cross all the t's, from beginning to end — keeping everyone in the loop, both internally and externally.

 PSA or PM: Still Not Sure?